SeaFormer++: Squeeze-enhanced Axial Transformer for Mobile Visual Recognition: Experiments

 \section{Experiments}

 We evaluate our method on semantic segmentation, image classification and object detection tasks.
-First, we describe implementation details and compare results with state of the art.
+First, we describe implementation details and compare results with related efficient neural networks.
 We then conduct a series of ablation studies to validate the design of SeaFormer.
 Each proposed component and important hyper-parameters are examined thoroughly.